nodecloud/ErrorClass/README.md

         id: '1' // you can add custom key
     });
     ```

+3. And you can set `expandCode`, it will get a code which it contains default code and expandCode

+    ```javascript
+    import {AuthError} from 'yan-error-class';
+    throw new AuthError({
+       message: 'Invalid token'
+       expandCode: 100
+    });
+    // the code is 108100
+    ```
-3. When you need a http response about a error:
+4. When you need a http response about a error:

     ```javascript
     import {AuthError} from 'yan-error-class';